gauravbadarkhe/eth-indexer/README.md

 - [x] Select a db
 - [x] Live Logs of the indexer syncing
 - [x] Cleanup and store data in db
-- [ ] Catch Errors in Syncing and add to the remote log service
+- [x] Catch Errors in Syncing and add to the remote log service
-- [ ] Use Graph QL To Querry The Database --May be
+- [x] Use Graph QL To Querry The Database --May be
-- [ ] Simple React Frontend
-- [ ] Dockerise
+- [x] Dockerise
-- [ ] Test & Deploy
-- [ ] Done!
-Now lets Grab a coffee!

 # 2PM - Run A Node Locally.